Alice In Chains, 22th June 2018, Helvíti, Copenhell Festival, Copenhagen, Denmark24th June 2018

 But rest assured, they did take some 12 screens incorporated them to the extensive stage props that made the whole thing look like some sick ol’ carnival.

 They also opened with “Phantom Antichrist” which was as sharp as you’d expect from Kreator.
 They followed it with “Hail to the Hordes” from the latest album Gods of Violence.
-That song indicated what the rest of the show proved; that while the album is far from their best work, the songs work very well live.
+That song indicated what the rest of the show proved; that while the album is far from their finest work, the songs work very well live.

 From that opening until the end there was no slowing down.
 The visuals, props and similar are a big part of Kreator show and they are important, but when it all comes to it, it’s the material delivered superior energy and surgical precision.